eugenia1984/Fourth-Exercise-With-JS-Functions-and-Events/README.md

 #Fourth Exercise With JS Functions and Events
 ## What I did 🚀

-_1 Declare a function that ask the user to enter a number_ _2 I calculate the VAT of 21% of the number entered_ _3 I show on screen the amount of the VAT and the total value with VAT included_ _4 The function must be executed from the CALCULATE VAT button_
+1 Declare a function that ask the user to enter a number <br>
+2 I calculate the VAT of 21% of the number entered <br>
+3 I show on screen the amount of the VAT and the total value with VAT included <br>
+4 The function must be executed from the CALCULATE VAT button

 ## Content 🚀